Alstonia scholaris

-Alstonia scholaris, commonly called blackboard tree, Scholar Tree, Milkwood or devil's tree in English, is an evergreen tropical tree in the Dogbane Family (Apocynaceae).
-It is native to southern China, tropical Asia (mainly the Indian subcontinent and Southeast Asia）and Australasia, where it is a common ornamental plant.
+Alstonia scholaris, commonly called blackboard tree, scholar tree, milkwood or devil's tree in English, is an evergreen tree in the oleander and frangipani family Apocynaceae.
+Its natural range is from Pakistan to China, and south to northern Australia.
 It is a toxic plant, but is used traditionally for myriad diseases and complaints.
+It is called 'Saptaparna' in India and is the sacred tree of the 2nd Jain tirthankar Ajitnatha.
+It was first described by Linnaeus in 1767, who gave it the name Echites scholaris.